lehins/tutorials/git/Gitlab.md

 * (bad) Type in a user name and password at the command line each time we want to access the remote repo.
 This is a very unproductive way to do work, moreover it's impossible with MFA turned on.
-So we just forget about it.
+So we can just forget about it.

 * (bad) Create a personal Access Token and use it inside the repo URL for authentication.
 I am actually not 100% positive it can be used for development, since I only see `read_repository` permission in gitlab, which means you can clone and pull changes, but not make any updates to the repository.
-So we'll won't talk about this method to much, but it will be relevant a bit later.
+So we'll won't talk about this method too much, but it will be relevant a bit later.

 * (good) The proper way to do development is to use a personal SSH key.
 This is what I'll explain next.

-Which of the above methods is used for authentication is decided from the url that was used for cloning a repository:
+Which one exactly of the above methods is being used for authentication is decided from the url that was used for cloning a repository, eg.:

 ```shell
 $ git clone git@gitlab.com:user-or-group/repo-name.git
 ```

 Above command will use `ssh` to communicate with gitlab and make a local copy of the repo into the `./repo-name` folder.
-But it won't work just yet, we need to setup authentication with ssh.
+But it won't work just yet, we need to setup authentication with ssh first.

 If instead you had used `https://gitlab.com/user-or-group/repo-name.git` or `https://username:access_token@gitlab.com/user-or-group/repo-name.git` then the earlier mentioned methods would have been used.
-At any time a url of a cloned a repository can be changed, no need to remove it and clone from scratch:
+At any time a url of a cloned repository can be changed, no need to remove it and clone from scratch:

 ```shell